Wetlands Part Aquatic; Part Terrestrial

 Check your knowledge.
 Can you:

-- provide examples of different types of wetlands?
+- Provide examples of different types of wetlands?

-- describe various wetland functions including why it is challenging to rebuild a wetland?
+- Describe various wetland functions including why it is challenging to rebuild a wetland?

-- list characteristics of amphibian species including frogs?
+- List characteristics of amphibian species including frogs?